What Causes Green Veins

 Pulmonary veins, superficial veins, and deep veins are three different types of veins.
 How we see the different colors of veins beneath the skin is based on wavelengths.

-As we see colors, we are actually seeing frequencies of the visual light spectrum reflected from surfaces, while other waves are absorbed.
+As we see colors, we are actually seeing frequencies of the visual light spectrum reflected from surfaces while other waves are absorbed.
 It appears that your veins are green or blue veins because they are viewed through layers of skin and tissue that absorb more of the red frequencies while allowing the higher frequency waves to reach your eyes.
-Why are my veins green?
-Contact the USA Vein Clinics for a consultation.

 What Does it Mean if Your Veins are Green?